microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/devices/make-a-resistor.md

 ### ~ hint

-If your're using your resistor for a classroom project or with a group of friends, make just one pencil resistor and share it with others.
+If you're using your resistor for a classroom project or with a group of friends, make just one pencil resistor and share it with others.

 ### ~